-The actual SimDM that we propose here is a logical model in the sense of [34] based on the domain model described in 3.4.
-It is still implementation neutral, but it is fully detailed and represented in UML.
-It has a human readable HTML representation which contains the detailed description of all elements [6].
+SimDM is still implementation neutral, but it is fully detailed and represented in UML.
+It has a human readable HTML representation which contains the detailed description of all elements [5].
 That document should be consulted for the details of the model.

 Here we introduce the main concepts and motivate the main design decisions.
-Where possible we try to give a link into the HTML document the first time we describe a concept from the model.
-This will then be a bold-faced link.
-The link will consist of a root URL to the location of the HTML document, followed by a #<UTYPE> that identifies the description of the actual concept in the HTML document.
+Where possible we try to add a hyperlink from a concept's name pointing into the HTML document the first time we use the name.
+The link will consist of a root

+URL to the location of the HTML document, followed by a #<UTYPE> that identifies the description of the actual concept in the HTML document.
 This we feel is very much in the spirit of the use cases of UTYPEs.
+Later references to the concepts will in general not contain the link.
+Then class names will be capitalised.
+Abstract classes will be in italics.
+Names of packages, attributes, references or collections will be preceded by the class name where necessary, or it will be assumed to be clear from the concept what is intended.

-4.1 Packages
+3.1 Packages

 UML Packages are subsets of classes and data types that are deemed to belong together.
 Whilst not essential to the model, we have used them to provide some level of modularity.
 Their main role is played in the XML schemas derived from the model.
-Each package has its own type-schema (see 5.2) which provides a somewhat finer level of reuse.
+Each package has its own type-schema (see 4.2) which provides a somewhat finer level of reuse.

 The diagram in Figure 2 shows the packages we use and their dependencies.
-The simdb package contains the other packages.
-This hierarchy is reflected in the UTYPEs, see section 5.1.
+This hierarchy is reflected in the UTYPEs, see section 4.1.
 The colours assigned to the packages correspond to the colours of classes in the diagrams in later sections.
-The subdivision in the one parent and four child packages follows the resource class hierarchy described next.
+The subdivision in the one parent and three child packages follows the resource class hierarchy described next.

-Figure 2 The packages of the SimDM and their relationships.
-The simdb package is the parent of four "child" packages.
+Figure 2: The packages of the SimDM and their relationships.
 These are related to each other through directed dependency links indicated by the dashed arrows.

-4.2 Resource
+3.2 Resource

 The SimDM aims to describe simulations and related concepts.
 The current model does so with of the order of 40 separate object types, or classes.
 Most of these classes themselves represent parts of other classes.
 They group together properties or relationships used in the definition of their "parent".
-The composition relation is used to represent these kinds of parent-child relationships [2]
+The composition relation is used to represent these kinds of parent-child.